 In 1998, the Frankfurt-based Ensemble Modern established the Ensemble Modern Orchestra (EMO), the world's first orchestra devoted to the performance of 20th and 21st-century music.
-The core of the orchestra is comprised of 18 soloists from the Ensemble Modern, joined by guest musicians from around the world with whom the Ensemble Modern has established contacts during its 25 years of activity.
-The orchestra's members include both young instrumentalists and specialists in the field of New Music.
+The core of the orchestra is comprised of 18 soloists from the Ensemble Modern, joined by guest musicians from around the world with whom the Ensemble Modern has established contacts during its 30 years of activity.
+These include both young instrumentalists and specialists in the field of New Music.
 For the duration of a project, up to 130 instrumentalists form a large symphony orchestra.
 The Ensemble Modern Orchestra was established as an artistic plea for contemporary orchestral music.
 It offers composers of our times a highly qualified and engaged instrument to realise their ideas.

 © Ensemble Modern